This article was written by Bryan Covert.

 VIE Healthcare Consulting has worked with health systems to maximize the supply chain during acquisitions and closures since 1999.
 During that time, we have seen firsthand the dramatic changes in the US healthcare provider landscape, which continue today at a rapid pace.

 Mergers and acquisitions deals broke volume records in 2018, fueled by cross-industry alliances, regulatory uncertainty, reimbursement pressure, and increased consumer focus.
-VIE Healthcare anticipates this consolidation trend to continue through 2019.
+VIE Healthcare anticipates this consolidation trend to continue.

 Why do healthcare systems expand?